hellothisistim/AutoWrite/README.md

 Since each facility creates their own file structure, I have set it up for my own structure and I leave it to you to parse your own paths for your facility.

+## Important note:

+Because this node creates paths that don't yet exist on the filesystem, you'll want to implement the beforeRender callback listed in the Nuke manual (page 575 for Nuke 6.1v2.)
+That way your auto-generated output paths get auto-created on render and life stays groovy.

 ## LICENSE

 Copyright (c) 2010 Tim BOWMAN